 According to Wall Street experts, 2021 will be a great year for the stock market.
 Many investors are hoping that the vaccine rollout coupled with generous stimulus packages will help stabilize the world economy, encourage the opening of borders, and accelerate economic recovery.

-The Goldman Sachs experts believe that the S&P 500 index will rise by over 15% due to increased corporate profits and a low-interest rate, highly favorable for the US corporations.
+Analysts at Goldman Sachs believe that the S&P 500 index will by over 15% due to increased corporate profits and a low-interest rate, highly favorable for the US corporations.
 The experts at Morgan Stanley and Wells Fargo are less optimistic in their claims: they believe that the S&P will only rise by around 6% — however, this is still a great upward trend for the stock market considering the tumultuous year caused by the COVID-19 pandemic.

 The overall earnings of the S&P 500 companies are expected to grow by about 23% in 2021 compared with 2020.
 The oil prices are estimated to increase as well: the countries all around the world will begin to rebound from COVID-19 leading to the oil demand to rise.
-2021 is also likely to be a big year for cryptocurrency, as some traders and analysts believe that Bitcoin could potentially hit a high of $318,000 by December 2021.
+2021 is also likely to be as some traders and analysts believe that Bitcoin could potentially hit a high of $318,000 by December 2021.

 If some of these predictions are true, at the end of this year, many investors will have to rebalance their stock portfolios to offset their capital gains.